 Published On: Mar 14 2013 12:40:01 PM CDTUpdated On: Dec 17 2015 10:41:06 AM CST

-With Pope Francis celebrating his 79th birthday on Thursday, learn more about the leader of the Catholic Church with 11 interesting facts.
+With Pope Francis in Cuba to meet the head of the Russian Orthodox Church on Friday.
+Learn more about the leader of the Catholic Church with 11 interesting facts.

 1. Cardinal Jorge Mario Bergoglio, the Archbishop of Buenos Aires, was selected as the 266th pope by 115 cardinals.